Ovsjah/odinbook/README.md

 # [Odinbook](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project#project-building-facebook)

 ## About
-Facebook clone, where users can post and follow other users.
+Facebook clone, where users can send friend requests, post and comment on posts.
 User can sign-in/sign-up using sso via Google, Twitter or Facebook accounts.

 ## Guidelines
 1. Add `gem 'devise'`